Second order (religious)

-When referring to Roman Catholic religious orders, the term Second Order refers to those Orders of cloistered nuns which are a part of the mendicant Orders that developed in the Middle Ages.
+When referring to Roman Catholic religious orders, the term second order refers to those communities of contemplative cloistered nuns which are a part of the religious orders that developed in the Middle Ages.

 History

 Dominican

-In early 13th century, St. Dominic Guzman was a canon regular at the Cathedral of Osma in Spain.
+In early thirteenth century, St. Dominic Guzman was a canon regular at the Cathedral of Osma in Spain.
 He accompanied his bishop on a trip to Denmark to arrange a marriage between the son of the King of Castile and a member of the Danish royal family.
 On the return trip, Dominic encountered the followers of the Duke of Albi in southern France.
 The Duke was a leading Cathar, which embraced a gnostic form of Christianity.
 Dominic undertook a preaching campaign to them, in order to bring them back to an orthodox understanding of the faith.
 Several women who responded to his preaching sought a completely new direction in their lives.
 In response to this, Dominic established a house for them in Prouille in 1206, where they could lead lives of prayer and penance.

 In 1880, four nuns of the Dominican Sisters of Perpetual Adoration from the Monastery of the Blessed Sacrament in Oullins, France arrived in the Diocese of Newark, at the invitation of Bishop Michael Corrigan.
 By 1884, the Monastery of St. Dominic had been constructed based on Old World designs with an arched cloister, the traditional well, the vault resting-place of the departed, and the double grills separating them from the outer world.
 By 1889, Corrigan had become Archbishop of New York, and seven nuns from Newark re-located temporarily to establish Corpus Christi Monastery in Hunt's Point in the Bronx.

 Today the Second Order of St. Dominic "...consists of cloistered nuns who take solemn vows of poverty, chastity, and obedience and dedicate themselves to a life of silence, prayer, and penance."
 They support themselves through intellectual, manual, and artistic work.